vinberg88/opensuse/README.md

-# How to install Opensuse - Tumbelweed - KDE - Plasma via Windows 11! and some more stuff - WSL as a hobby =)
+# How to install Opensuse - Tumbelweed - KDE - Plasma via Windows 11! and some more stuff - WSL as a hobby.

 What you need..
 Basic stuff